 For many years, all gaming activities operated by any private sector, either in digital form or in land-based form, were prohibited as criminal offences under the Penal Code.
 However, the Integrated Resort ("IR") Promotion Law and the IR Implementation Law were enacted in 2016 and 2018, respectively.
 Under these statutes, gaming activities to be conducted by licensed casino business operators in land-based form within IRs are legalised.
 Meanwhile, online gaming activities are still prohibited if they are conducted within Japan.
-Betting on horse races, bicycle races, motorcycle races, motorboat races and lotteries are only operated by the public sector in land-based form (although the betting on such races and the sale and purchase of such lottery tickets may be done via the Internet).
+Betting on horse races, bicycle races, motorcycle races and motorboat races and sales of lotteries and sport promotion lotteries are operated by the public sector or quasi-public sector in land-based form, while such betting or purchase of lottery may be made via the Internet.
+Recently, there have been on-going discussions within the Japanese government with regard to legalising sports betting on football and baseball.
 There are no statutes specifically regulating social/skill games either in digital form or in land-based form.